-Regionals Friday-Sunday, May 10-12, 2019.
-(Regional competition will be conducted Thursday-Saturday for those regionals with a team that has a no-Sunday play policy.
-The host must be prepared to host Thursday if necessary).
-Super Regionals Friday and Saturday, May 17 and 18, 2019 Championship Thursday-Tuesday, May 23-28, 2019
+Championship Thursday-Tuesday, May 27-June 1, 2021 Saturday for those regionals with a team that has a policy prohibiting competition on Sunday policy.
+The host must be prepared to host Thursday, if necessary).
+Regionals Friday-Sunday, May 21-23, 2021.
+(Regional competition will be conducted Thursday-